 Strategy tasks and resources arrangement improvements considered Environmental/Social/Economic consequences of additional resources from those described in the OPEP Practicality of additional resources ALARP assessment Adopted?
 Source Control - increase oil spill response capability of MODU and support vessels beyond a Level 1 response (as well as FPSO capabilities in the vicinity) Section 8 of OPEP Reduce volume or speed of spill entering marine environment.
 Significant cost would be incurred for Jadestone to alter the contractual arrangements to increase capability with consideration for equipment, storage, maintenance, crew training and safety of crew when deploying gear.
 The rig and vessel have the response capability as described in the SOPEP and geared towards a Level 1 incident.
 The SOPEP is to provide shipboard notification and response procedures for stopping or minimizing the unexpected discharge of oil from a rig/vessel without compromising the safety of the crew, the rig/vessel or the environment.
 Unexpected discharge includes the discharge of oil during rig/vessel operations, or rig/vessel casualty.
 It is consistent with the National Plan that the FPSO, MODU and vessels have a level 1 capability.
 For Jadestone to increase the response capability above a Level 1, would be a disproportionate benefit for the effort.
 In addition, the worst-case spill results from a vessel collision and the priority of the vessel master is to safeguard the crew and remove all non-essential personnel.
 Therefore, there is no value in supplementing the vessels' SOPEP capability, and therefore the arrangements described in the OPEP are considered ALARP.
 No Source Control - Monitor external drilling programs for MODU availability Potentially reducing the time to drill the relief well, resulting in less hydrocarbons to the environment.
-The cost is minimal.
-Jadestone can monitor the availability of rigs within Australia that may be contracted by other oil and gas operators that overlap with the drilling programs, potentially providing availability of a relief well drilling rig quicker.
+Accepted industry standard as aided by APPEA MOU Jadestone can select, obtain conceptual agreement with owners or operators of MODUs prior to risk activities.
+During the Blowout exposure times of the campaign, Jadestone will monitor availability of selected feasible MODUs.
+This is detailed in Appendix H of the BCP.
+This assures rig availability within the response time for a relief well as stated in this document (Section 7.5.3).
 Yes

-Table 7-8: ALARP assessment for the level of resourcing available for spill response strategies
+Table 7-11: ALARP assessment for increasing the level of resourcing in the OPEP for spill response strategies